junxit/us-congress-bills-112/bill.md

 - **(b)** *Conforming amendment* The table of contents set forth in section 1(b) of the Congressional Budget and Impoundment Control Act of 1974 is amended by inserting after the item relating to section 315 the following new item:

+## § 7.
+Automatic Congressional Enforcement of Joint Resolution

+- **(a)** *In general* Title III of the Congressional Budget Act of 1974 is amended by adding after section 315 the following new section:
+  > ## § 316.
+Automatic Congressional Enforcement of Joint Resolution
+  >
+  > For purposes of congressional enforcement under titles III and IV of this Act and the rules of the House of Representatives and the Senate, the aggregates, allocations, and any other matters that pertain solely to the Congress set forth in the joint resolution shall be considered as enforceable upon enactment or 15 days following presentment to the President, whichever occurs earlier.

+- **(b)** *Conforming Amendment* The table of contents set forth in section 1(b) of the Congressional Budget and Impoundment Control Act of 1974 is amended by inserting after the item relating to section 315 the following new item:

 ## § 8.
 Public debt limit

 Section 301(b) of the Congressional Budget Act of 1974 is amended by striking “and” at the end of paragraph (8), by striking the period and inserting “; and” at the end of paragraph (9), and by inserting after paragraph (9) the following new paragraph:

 > - **(10)** set forth the public debt limit.

-## § 9.
+## § 9 8.
 Additional amendments to the Congressional Budget Act of 1974 to effectuate joint resolutions on the budget

 - **(a)** *Additional amendments to the Congressional Budget and Impoundment Control Act of 1974*
   - **(1)**